-In 2022/23, the association collected an additional £0.4m of income in rent and service charges by proactively supporting customers and sign posting for advice and support and ensuring fast and efficient turnaround of void units.
-It also reduced it's management costs by £0.6m through proactive budget management aimed at improving efficiency and effectiveness with back office services.
-These savings did not impact adversely on front facing customer services which continue to demonstrate high levels of satisfaction. £0.4m of these management cost savings have been reapplied to future business transformation projects whilst the remaining £0.2m were reapplied in year to fund one off cost of living payments.
-In addition, the association generated £0.8m of savings through realising additional VAT Shelter recovery, active treasury management and market rented/ leaseholder income.
+In 2023/24, the association reduced it's management costs by £0.14m through proactive budget management aimed at improving efficiency and effectiveness with back office services.
+These savings did not impact adversely on front facing customer services which continue to demonstrate high levels of satisfaction.
+In addition, the association generated £0.11m of savings on the development programme due to lower marketing costs, and £0.08m of leaseholder assistance savings.

-Further efficiencies were generated as the association was able to generate a positive break gain of £1.1m on in year refinancing and received £4.9m of grant income from Homes England.
+Further efficiencies were generated as the association was able save £0.6m on in year interest payable costs and received £3.0m of grant income from Homes England.